nimblehq/elixir-templates/README.md

 ## Prerequisites

-**NimblePhxGenTemplate** has been developed and actively tested with the below environment:
+**NimbleTemplate** has been developed and actively tested with the below environment:

 - Mix 1.11.4
 - Elixir 1.11.4